LouisC-H/iMMPY/README.md

+Disclaimer: This code was written before I had had much training outside of the basics, and so it it's pretty bad quality.
+Appologies in advance, it's mostly written in one file =/

 # iMMPY

 This GitHub page contains the ilastik Mother Machine Python (iMMPY) code and protocol.
 Here is a guide to the files stored on this page: